LsyhLily/LsyhLily.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* Mres. in creative computing institute, University of the Arts London, 2023/10-present
+* B.A. in Chelsea college of arts, University of the Arts London, 2020/10-2023/06

 Work experience
 ======